Garrett-R16/Tab-Subgroups-Extension/README.md

-Development for Chrome extension that allows users to make sub tab groups.
+Development for Chrome extension that allows users to make nested tab groups.